elcritch/figuro/README.md

 Figuro is a open source framework for building *beautiful*, *interactive*, and *efficient* applications.
 It compiles small binaries with support for multiple platforms.

-By building on some of the best parts of GUI development in last 15 years Figuro aims to incorporate the best elements of both imperitive and object oriented GUI toolkits.
+By building on some of the best parts of GUI development in last 2 decades years Figuro incorporates the best elements of both imperitive, object oriented, and declarative GUI toolkits.

 Originally based on Fidget, Figuro has now diverged quite significantly and includes a multi-threaded core, typed widgets, reactive event system, and CSS theming.